 - Preheat the oven to 350º F. Set the oven rack in the middle of the oven.

 - Pour the wet ingredients into the dry ingredients and mix gently until the two are just barely mixed.
 Let the batter sit for 15 minutes while you make the brown sugar butter mixture.
+This gives the rice flour time to absorb the liquid and eliminate any grit.

 - Pour the brown sugar butter mixture over the pineapple rings.
 Top with the cake batter.
 Use a large spoon to spread the cake batter out evenly.